buildbuddy-io/buildbuddy/website/src/pages/jobs/senior-site-reliability-engineer.md

 - Plan for growth, and scale our platform and infrastructure
 - Work with the team to identify opportunities and implement solutions that improve our reliability and resiliency
 - Build solutions that improve the developer experience and product overall
-- Debug and fix complex production issues across the stack‍
+- Debug and fix complex production issues across the stack

 ## We're looking for someone who